DEON-integrated Issue Tracking, Integration of Atlassian Jira®, Microsoft® Azure® DevOps and Wrike®

 DEON's integrated issue tracking is optimized for teams that need a lightweight, visual approach without the overhead of complex workflows or rigid structures.

 A product team conducts a weekly planning session.
-Tasks are mapped spatially by functional area, linked to specifications on SharePoint, and grouped with design mockups and feedback notes.
-The team can see what needs to be done, understand the context, and take immediate action.
+Tasks are spatially mapped by functional area, linked to specifications on SharePoint, and grouped with design mockups and feedback notes.
+The team can see what needs to be done, understand the context, and act immediately.

 Main strengths: